-This last week we celebrated National Veterans Small Business Week with a week of webcasts dedicated to supporting Veteran-owned businesses gain knowledge in marketing, finance, and more.
+This last week we celebrated National Veterans Small Business Week.
+We shared a week of webcasts dedicated to supporting Veteran-owned businesses gain knowledge in marketing, finance, and more.

-Alongside the information shared, we spotlighted 4 featured #VetBiz making an impact in their community with their incredible stories and insight to owning and leading a small business – here’s what they said:
+Alongside the information shared, we spotlighted 4 featured #VetBiz making an impact in their communities.
+Here are their incredible stories and insight to owning and leading a small business.

 You Don’t Have to Figure It Out Yourself